 On the central platform - or plinth - two statues can be viewed.
-One is of St. Mark's winged lion, the other of the Doge Francesco Foscari, who served during the mid 15th century.
+One is of St. Mark's winged lion, the other of the Doge Francesco Foscari, who served during the mid-fifteenth century.

 Scala dei Giganti

-The Grand Chamber Council, also on the second floor, is the largest room inside the Palazzo Ducale, measuring nearly the entire length of the southern façade, which looks out onto the waterfront.
-This was where the ruling elite of Venice met, usually about 1,000 individuals total.
+The Grand Chamber Council, also on the second floor, is the largest room inside the Palazzo Ducale, measuring nearly the entire length of the southern facade, which looks out onto the waterfront.
+This was where the ruling elite of Venice met, usually about one thousand individuals total.
 In this room, guests can view Tintoretto's "Paradise", an amazing full-wall work completed in 1577.

 Finally, in the basement were several prison cells, which housed convicts awaiting trial.
 When the "new" prison was built on the other side of the Rio di Palazzo the facility was no longer used.
 The new prison was connected to the palace via the now famous Bridge of Sighs